 Things not pictured that only get taken on multi day trips:

 Now, this list edges back towards the “essential” end of the spectrum.
-When you’re out in nature, especially overnight, you need food, water and shelter.
+When you’re out in nature, especially on an overnight kayak fishing trip, you need food, water and shelter.
 To keep things civilized, it also helps to bring gear that allows you to cook and stay clean and dry.
 Above all, it’s important to have multiple ways to create potable water, whether it’s purification tablets, filters or equipment for boiling.

-These items are almost always in or on my boat.
+These items are almost always in or on my fishing kayak.
 I don't use a crate because I like to try to keep my loadout as modular as I can.
-I'm constantly swapping in different boxes and gear, and I like to have the tank space for camping equipment or pelican cases for camera gear.
+I'm constantly swapping in different boxes and gear and DIY pieces, and I like to have the tank space for camping equipment or pelican cases for camera gear.
 The tackle bag fits on top of the rear hatch for easy access; inside it are more safety items, band aids, pliers, cutters, extra line, another fire starter, space blanket, paracord and another knife.

-And yes - it all packs into the Vibe Sea Ghost 110, with the exception of food and coolers for multi-day trips.
+And yes - it all packs into the Vibe Sea Ghost 110 fishing kayak, with the exception of food and coolers for multi-day trips.
 But as for how I pack that stuff… that's a trade secret.